-One of the biggest impacts on a site are the images.
-No, we’re not only talking about speed impact, we talk about a means to convert your visitors.
+One of the biggest impacts on a site is the images.
+No, we’re not only talking about speed impact, we are talking about means to convert your visitors.
 Images are a great way to turn a boring page into a place that turns visitors into customers.

 And this is why images are used so often.
 We don’t want you to remove them, but what you can do is optimize them.
 The issues seen most often with images are: